-Lexicographic ordering is similar to dictionary ordering, but it extends the idea to object other than letters.
-It allows us to place sequences of items, drawn from a particular set, in a well defined order.
+Lexicographic ordering is similar to dictionary ordering, but it extends the idea to other items, not just letters of the alphabet.
+It allows us to arrange sequences of items, drawn from a particular set, in a well-defined order.

 For example, a word is a sequence of items from the set of letters (a to z).
 Alphabetic ordering considers each word, letter by letter.
 So if we compare the words "cat" and "cart":

-Therefore, of course, "cart" comes before "cat" is alphabetical (therefore lexicographical) order.
+Therefore, of course, "cart" comes before "cat" in alphabetical (therefore lexicographical) order.

 A number is a sequence of items from the set of digits (0 to 9).
 Consider the two numbers 206 and 2035.

-If we arrange those values in increasing numerical order, the clearly 206 comes before 2035.
+If we arrange those values in increasing numerical order, then clearly 206 comes before 2035.

 In lexicographical ordering, we consider each digit in turn:

 - Both numbers have the first digit 2, so we move on to the next digit.

 - Both numbers have a second digit 0, so we move on to the next digit.

 - The third digit of 206 is 6, but the third digit of 2035 is 3, which is smaller.